minond/site/posts/1531094894-sum-type-meaning.md

 # Same sum type, different meaning

-Recently I wrote a small Scheme like language for a presentation I gave at a local conference, and since the majority of the presentation was covering the implementation of the language, it had to be concise.
-As a result I ended up stumbling across a pattern in Scala that I'm very happy with since it allowed me to share data types all through out the lexing to the evaluation stages.
+Recently I wrote a small Scheme like language for a presentation I gave at a local conference, the point of the presentation was to talk about the whole implementation, it had to be concise.
+As a result, I ended up stumbling across a pattern in Scala that I'm very happy with since it allowed me to share types all through out the lexing to the evaluation stages.

 Let's say we have a grammar like this one: